Jack Chevigny: University of Notre Dame

-Part of the legend of Notre Dame football history was that Chevigny, who played three seasons as right halfback from 1926 to 1928, scored the winning touchdown against Army on November 10, 1928 (the 153rd birthday of the United States Marine Corps) in Yankee Stadium after Knute Rockne’s famous "Win one for the Gipper" halftime speech (in memory of Notre Dame football great George Gipp) with Chevigny yelling, "That's one for the Gipper" as he crossed the goal line.
+Part of the legend of Notre Dame football history was that Chevigny, who played three seasons as right halfback from 1926 to 1928, scored the winning touchdown against Army on November 10, 1928 (the 153rd birthday of the United States Marine Corps) in Yankee Stadium after Knute Rockne's famous "Win one for the Gipper" halftime speech (in memory of Notre Dame football great George Gipp) with Chevigny yelling, "That's one for the Gipper" as he crossed the goal line.

 Knute Rockne had related the details about the famous game in an autobiography published in Collier's magazine in 1930.
 Actually, Chevigny scored the tying touchdown during the third quarter against undefeated Army (then 6–0), to even the score 6–6, and Johnny O'Brien, also inspired by Rockne's speech, ran for the 12–6 game-winning touchdown.
 However, it was because of that game and Chevigny's touchdown during that game, that the legend of "the Gipper" was born.

 Football coach and attorney

 Chevigny became an assistant football coach under Rockne in 1929, and Notre Dame went undefeated that season and the next season winning two National Championships.
 Chevigny who received his Notre Dame law degree in 1931, left Notre Dame football after Rockne's death in an airplane crash March 31, 1931 and the 1931 football season.

-He coached the Chicago Cardinals of the NFL to a 2–6–2 record in 1932, and left that position to become head coach at St. Edwards University, a sister school of Notre Dame, in Austin, Texas.
+He coached the Chicago Cardinals of the NFL to a 2–6–2 record in 1932, and left that position to become head coach at St. Edward's University, a sister school of Notre Dame, in Austin, Texas.

 When the University of Texas began looking for a new coach in 1934, Chevigny was chosen for that position.
 He directed a 7–6 victory over his alma mater, Notre Dame, during the second game played in South Bend, Indiana.
 The Texas Longhorns finished the season at 7–2–1.
 The 1935 team didn't play as well and Chevigny finished his coaching career at the University of Texas with a 13–14–2 record in three seasons and was the only University of Texas head coach to have an overall losing record (a feat later matched by Charlie Strong).

 In 1937, Chevigny resigned his Texas Longhorns coaching position and was appointed Deputy Attorney General of Texas.
 Following that, he worked in the oil industry in Texas.